 - One Tree Bridge Conservation Park – At least Greens Island campground

 - Rapids Conservation Park – Including the Canebrook Pool campground

 Note that dogs need to remain on a leash, and follow any other rules specified in each park.
 For more details, see the information provided by the WA Parks and Wildlife Service.

 In late 2021, there was a proposed amendment to allow dogs at Sandy Beach in Walpole-Nornalup National Park and Mazzoletti Beach in William Bay National Park, both on the southern coast of WA.
-However, at this stage both of these locations still ban dogs.
-I’m not sure whether the change is not going ahead or whether it hasn’t yet been made.
+However, this did not go ahead.